stenzek/duckstation/README.md

 ## Latest News

+- 2020/12/22: PGXP Depth Buffer enhancement added.
+This enhancement can eliminate "polygon fighting" in games, by giving the PS1 the depth buffer it never had.
+Compatibility is rather low at the moment, but for the games it does work in, it works very well.
+The depth buffer will be made available to postprocessing shaders in the future, enabling  effects such as SSAO.
 - 2020/12/16: Integrated CPU debugger added in Qt frontend.
 - 2020/12/13: Button layout for the touchscreen controller in the Android version can now be customized.
 - 2020/12/10: Translation support added for Android version.
 Currently Brazillian Portuguese, Italian, and Dutch are available.